-- they are held according to an economic model whose purpose is to hold financial assets in order to collect the contractual cash flows; - the contractual terms of the financial assets give rise to cash flows that correspond solely to repayments of principal and interest payments on the principal outstanding.
+- they are held according to an economic model whose purpose is to hold financial assets in order to collect the contractual cash flows;

+- the contractual terms of the financial assets give rise to cash flows that correspond solely to repayments of principal and interest payments on the principal outstanding.

-4.4 Financial instruments (continued)
+4.3 Financial instruments (continued)

 After initial recognition, they are measured at amortized cost using the effective interest rate method.
 Discounting is omitted if effect is not significant.
-Cash and cash equivalents and guaranteed investment certificates are included in this category of financial instruments.
+Cash, guaranteed investment certificates and accounts receivable are included in this category of financial instruments.